-Unfortunately, you can’t overclock every processor, only certain models.
-Intel chips with a K at the end (Intel Core i7-8700K for example) have an unlocked multiplier.
-If your chip doesn’t have a K, you may still be able to overclock it, but only in rare cases.
+You can’t overclock every processor, only specific models.
+Intel chips with a K, XE, or X at the end (Intel Core i9-9900K and i9-10980XE, for example) have an unlocked multiplier.
+If your chip doesn’t have any of these letters, you may still be able to overclock it—but only in rare cases.

 Before you start tinkering around under the hood, you should understand that overclocking your CPU is a bit more serious than installing some extra RAM or a new hard drive.
-It can damage your system’s components, and may void your warranty.
-Run a search for your specific CPU and get an idea for the clock speeds and voltages others are achieving.
-There are three elements that result in a high overclock: heat, power, and luck.
+Never start with extremely high clock speeds and voltages to stay safe and proceed with baby steps.

 The next factor is power management, and that’s not just the main source coming off your PSU.
 Advanced overclocking involves adjusting the voltage from the motherboard to the CPU itself, which is where things start to get risky.
 Raising the voltage too high can cause irreparable damage to the CPU and motherboard, and safe thresholds can vary across generations and motherboard manufacturers.
 If this is your first time overclocking, we recommend leaving these sliders alone, unless you’ve done your homework for your chip and motherboard.

 Finally, you just need to be lucky.
 Processors are sold with speeds set below their actual potential, but that maximum speed can vary greatly, even among seemingly identical CPUs.
-Overclocking means playing what PC enthusiasts call the silicon lottery, and your chip may reach excellent speeds, or it might not be stable very far above stock speeds.
+Overclocking means playing what PC enthusiasts call “the silicon lottery,” and your chip may reach excellent speeds or it might not be stable very far above stock speeds.
 It’s just a roll of the dice.

 Most overclockers speed up their CPU through the BIOS.
 Your motherboard will have specific instructions for accessing the BIOS and configuring the exact settings, but there are some common terms to look for.
 Restart your system, and when the prompt appears, rapidly press the indicated button for the BIOS or UEFI, typically Delete or F2.

-A lot of modern motherboard makers will have automatic tuning features built right in.
+A lot of modern motherboard makers will have automatic tuning features built in.
 Depending on the manufacturer, this may involve testing the CPU and using that info, or just reading speeds and voltages from a preset list.
 If your system runs the stress tests, you can usually trust it to do a good job.
 If it’s just reading from a list, stick to one of the lower settings, or set them yourself.

 If you want to try it yourself, it’s best to take it slow, and test often.
-Your processor has a base speed, and a multiplier, which results in a clock speed.
-Increase the multiplier from its current state, up one time—28X for 2.8GHz to 29X for 2.9GHz, for example.
-Any long, consistently CPU-intensive program will do the trick—a long Handbrake conversion, or the 7-Zip built-in benchmark.
-As long as the system doesn’t shut down or run into any issues, you can bump the clock speed a little higher and test again.
-Once you reach a point where it can’t complete its task, dial it back a little bit, and you’ve found your stable overclock.
+Your processor has a base speed and a multiplier, which results in a clock speed.
+Increase the multiplier from its current state, up to one at a time—28X for 2.8GHz to 29X for 2.9GHz, for example.
+Search for what other clock speeds were achieved by the overclocking community and use them as a reference to know your limits.

 AMD Ryzen owners also have the option of adjusting their clock speeds through the Ryzen Master software.
 It boasts multiple profiles, automatic tuning, and presets for different operation modes.
 Older AMD FX series chips can use AMD OverDrive to achieve the same task.